Egil Hogna: Hydro

 On 2 October 2017, Hydro took over Sapa, and Sapa was integrated as Hydro's largest business area with 22,500 employees in 40 countries.
 In his role as Executive Vice President for Extruded Solutions, Hogna continued with a strong focus on technology and innovation, customer proximity and sustainability aimed at important segments such as the automotive industry and the construction sector.
 He was vital in the launch of the recycled product Hydro CIRCAL to the construction sector, and a driving force in introducing the low-carbon metal Hydro REDUXA to a number of segments in Europe.
 During his time at Hydro, he also led the business area through two major crises; the cyber attack in 2019 and the handling of COVID-19 in 2020.

 Norconsult

 On 1 December 2020, Hogna took up the position of CEO of Norconsult, Norway's largest and one of the leading interdisciplinary consulting companies in the Nordic region, focusing on community planning, engineering and architecture.
+In 2020 Norconsult was Norway’s largest employee-owned company with 4600 employees.
+When it was listed on the Oslo Stock Exchange in 2023 it became the largest IPO in Norway that year.
+From 2021 to 2025 the company made 26 acquisitions and had 7200 employees early 2026.